 The sky’s the limit!

-Though not all of these rooms are created equal.
-Ground floor bedrooms and bathrooms typically bring in less value than their upstairs counterparts - just something to bear in mind if you plan on selling your home in the future.
+Typically, ground floor bedrooms and bathrooms will also bring in less value than their upstairs counterparts - just something to bear in mind if you plan on selling in the future.

 Garage conversions: cost breakdown